mfernandail/11_week/README.md

 ### 🧠 What I learned this week:

-✅ Consuming external APIs using vanilla JavaScript.
+- Consuming external APIs using vanilla JavaScript.
-✅ Using `fetch()` with error handling.
+- Using `fetch()` with error handling.
-✅ Implemented pagination to navigate through multiple pages of results.
+- Implemented pagination to navigate through multiple pages of results.
-✅ Environment detection to securely manage API keys
+- Environment detection to securely manage API keys.
-✅ Visual effects with CSS.
+- Visual effects with CSS.
-✅ Input validation and conditional rendering.
+- Input validation and conditional rendering.
-✅ Applying `text-overflow`, truncating long titles and showing full text on hover.
+- Applying `text-overflow`, truncating long titles and showing full text on hover.

 ---

 ### 💻 Mini Project: Movie Search App 🎬